aadityab7/CodeChef/README.md

 The file names are same as problem code.

-Including the compettions and the wrong answers of competions also
+Including the competions and the wrong answers of competions also